 Your Feed Back Is Appreciated

 Some have suggested adding a human-grade coconut oil or an MCT concentrate to your dog’s current, low-carbohydrate, dog food in a similar amount as mentioned in one of my references (rptref).
 That could be a commercial dog food or a home cooked product.
 But if your dog is truly epileptic, its medical and nutritional management need to be in the hands of a qualified veterinarian that you visit - not based on articles like this one that you read somewhere on the internet.
-Seizures, managed improperly, can be quite violent - even fatal - and some signal other deep and very important health issues.
+Seizures, managed improperly, can be quite violent - even fatal - and some signal other deep and very serious health issues.
 So find a reputable, non-corporate veterinary practice that your friends speak highly of.
 One that does not intensely market products.
 Discuss the issue with them.
 You can point them to this article if you wish.
-It has the most thorough list of references available on the net.
+I believe that it has the most thorough list of references available on the web.